janithpet/newpy/README.md

 # newpy
 Creates a new python package.
-It uses [pipenv](https://pipenv.pypa.io/en/latest/) to manage the virtual environment.

 ## Installation

 Install by running `pip install .` in the root folder.